Readock/ZssorkTools/README.md

 ## Installation

-Download the code as a [zip](https://github.com/Readock/ZssorkTools/archive/refs/heads/main.zip) and install by going to `Tools > Scripts > Import Python Plugin From File...` in Krita and selecting the zip file.
+Download the [ZssorkTools.zip](https://github.com/Readock/ZssorkTools/archive/refs/heads/main.zip) file and install it by going to `Tools > Scripts > Import Python Plugin From File...` in Krita.

+After a restart there should be a new menu under `Tools > Scripts > Zssork`.
+Open the settings there and select your primary/secondary brushes.
+If you want to change the shortcuts you can find them in the normal Krita Settings Shortcut section.

 If you're having issues, more information on plugin installation can be found [here](https://docs.krita.org/en/user_manual/python_scripting/install_custom_python_plugin.html).